JesusValera

 List<User> users = new ArrayList<>();

 There have been some attempts to achieve that.
-One of the most recent ones was done by Nikita Popov in this pull request.
-Unfortunately, the conclusion was that regarding the current PHP status, that is not doable (at least in the short/medium term), as it would require rewriting an enormous amount of code some of which is very critical.
+Nikita Popov made one of the most recent ones in this pull request.
+Unfortunately, the conclusion was that regarding the current PHP status, that is not doable (at least in the short/medium term), as it would require rewriting an enormous amount of code, some of which is very critical.

-Hopefully, some tools like PHPStan or Psalm help us to analyze the code statically, which means, they do not execute but check the code for inconsistencies based on PHP comments.
+Fortunately, tools like PHPStan or Psalm help us analyze the code statically.
+That means, they do not execute but check the code for inconsistencies based on PHP comments.

-There are 3 different ways to define the type of elements in a PHP array:
+There are three different ways to define the type of elements in a PHP array:

 1. Legacy way: User[]